-- 8. Banks.
+7. Banks.
 We are taking decisive action to bolster confidence in the banking system and ensure financial stability.
-We appointed a receiver to begin the process of liquidating Anod Bank.
-The government, by the end of this year, will fully reimburse the central bank for any resolution costs it has incurred.
-A receiver has also been appointed to Zoos Bank and an external audit has been initiated.
-External audits at other banks will start soon, and ten will be completed by end-January 2010.
-Public money may well be needed to restructure the banking system.
-If so, we will tie the injection of public funds to governance and structural reforms at the recipient bank.
+We have started external audits at several banks and will complete ten of these audits by end-March of this year.
+With the audit results as input, we will develop plans to ensure that all banks have strong capital bases and viable business plans, and will submit a comprehensive bank restructuring strategy to Parliament in early April.
+As part of this strategy, public funds may well be needed.
+We will tie the injection of public funds to governance and structural reforms at the recipient bank.
 Such reforms would include changes in management; ensuring transparent, fit, and proper owner/managers of the bank; improving risk management systems; and strengthening lending practices.
 We are committed to responding proactively and vigorously to handle problems in individual banks, as they arise, and to maintain the stability of and confidence in the Mongolian banking system.

-In this regard, we will continue to enhance our supervision efforts and fully intend to enforce all existing regulatory requirements for all banks. - 9.
-Supervision.
+8. Supervision.
 A robust banking system is a top priority of the government, and enhancing supervision is an integral part of our strategy.
-Toward this end, we will improve the loan classification system for restructured loans, including by clarifying the definition, tightening the rules for upgrading, and requiring monthly reporting.
-The Banking Law was submitted to Parliament in October that aims to reinforce prudential requirements, strengthen legal protection of bank supervisors, and more clearly defines connected parties.
+Toward this end, Parliament recently passed a revised Banking Law that reinforces prudential requirements, more clearly defines connected parties, and strengthens the resolution framework.
+We also will (i) improve the loan classification system for restructured loans, including by clarifying the definition, tightening the rules for upgrading, and requiring monthly reporting; (ii) establish a separate unit within the central bank to handle on-site examination; (iii) strengthen the monitoring and supervision of banks offering deposit rates above the market rate; and (iv) more strictly enforce prudential rules on single-borrower limits, connected party loans, and provisioning requirements.

-Other Policies
+Other policies

-10. External financing.
+9. External financing.
 We are committed to prudently managing any further nonconcessional borrowing within program ceilings and we will maintain the current prohibition on government guarantees.
-We remain committed to resolving the remaining bilateral official arrears.